Ronihe/python/OOP/intro.md

   Interaction overview diagram
   Timing diagram

-Use Case Diagram: Used to describe a set of user scenarios, this diagram, illustrates the functionality provided by the system.
+**Use Case Diagram**: Used to describe a set of user scenarios, this diagram, illustrates the functionality provided by the system.

 Class Diagram: Used to describe structure and behavior in the use cases, this diagram provides a conceptual model of the system in terms of entities and their relationships.

 Activity Diagram: Used to model the functional flow-of-control between two or more class objects.

 Sequence Diagram: Used to describe interactions among classes in terms of an exchange of messages over time.